natereid72/armory/agent.md

 ## Step 1: Agent Clouddriver plugin installation

 This step is performed in the cluster the Spinnaker service is running in.
-You will add the Agent plugin to Clouddriver and expose it as type `LoadBalancer` on gRPC port `9091`.
+You will add the Clouddriver plugin and expose it as type `LoadBalancer` on gRPC port `9091`.

-To modify Clouddriver, add this manifest to your Kustomize patches:
+Add this manifest to your Kustomize patches:

-_Take note that you need to ensure the plugin version needs to be compatible with your Spinnaker version.
-See the comments in the yaml_
+_Take note to ensure the plugin version is compatible with the Spinnaker version.
+See the comments in the below manifest_

 ```yaml
 # The plugin version (see kubesvc-plugin below) must be comatible with the spinnaker version, check here: https://docs.armory.io/docs/armory-agent/armory-agent-quick/#compatibility-matrix